kinetix-platform/kinetix-sdk-on-premises/README.md

 # kinetix-sdk-on-premises

 > [!WARNING]
-> This version is in its early stages, and we are actively addressing bugs to enhance its reliability.
+> This code is currently in the development phase.
+> Not all features are complete, and there may be bugs.
+> It is not ready yet for production deployment.

 Welcome to the Kinetix Emote Generation Platform.
 Our AI-powered infrastructure generates dynamic and expressive emotes for in-game characters, enhancing the gaming experience.